Humzafazal72/Dense_rag_qna_system/README.md

 ### 3. Environment Configuration

-1. Navigate to the `dense_rag_qna/main/utils` directory
+1. Navigate to the `backend/main/utils` directory
 2. Add the `.env` file with your project-specific environment variables

 ### 4. Install Dependencies

-In the project root directory, run:
+In the `backend` directory, run:

 ```bash
 pip install -r requirements.txt